-This tool is only suitable for building targeted to Qt3, which is obsolete (the tool is deprecated since 4.3).
-There are contributed tools for Qt4 and Qt5, see https://github.com/SCons/scons-contrib [https://github.com/SCons/scons-contrib].
+This tool is only suitable for building targeted to Qt3, which is obsolete (the tool is deprecated since 4.3, and was renamed to qt3 in 4.5.0.).
+There are contributed tools for Qt4 and Qt5, see https://github.com/SCons/scons-contrib].
 Qt4 has also passed end of life for standard support (in Dec 2015).